mattermost-community/mattermost-plugin-solar-lottery/README.md

 #### `/lotto rotation set require`

-Changes rotation's requirements (needs).
+Change rotation's requirements (needs).
 A requirement is like, "at least 2 people with knowledge of netops, intermediate plus.
 Use `any` to indicate any skill/level.